Pylons/pyramid_cookbook/pylons/ini_file.rst

 *production.ini* has the same app settings as *development.ini*, except that the "pyramid_debugtoolbar" tween is *not* present, and all the debug settings are false.
-The debug toolbar is a security hole in production because anybody who gets an interactive traceback can run arbitrary Python commands in the application's process, and thus read files or execute programs on the server.
+The debug toolbar *must* be disabled in production because it's a potential security hole: anybody who can force an exception and get an interactive traceback can run arbitrary Python commmands in the application process, and thus read or modify files or execute programs.
 So never enable the debug toolbar when the site is accessible on the Internet, except perhaps in a wide-area development scenario where higher-level access restrictions (Apache) allow only trusted developers and beta testers to get to the site.

 Pyramid no longer uses WSGI middleware by default.
 In most cases you can find a tween or Pyramid add-on package that does the equivalent.
 If you need to